 Welcome to Scrambled Age!

 I have formerly worked in ministry (worship, youth, and young adults) and education (non-profit and private schools).
 Currently, I am a homeschool dad learning how to love, raise, and disciple my kids–teaching them God’s Word and training them to walk in His ways.
 In an age of confusion, I want them to grow up knowing what is good, right and true.
 In these 1,000 Days to Slow the Spread, I get to enjoy having my wife work from home and making lunch for my family every day.

 You Are Here

-My goal for this blog is to invite you to take steps with me toward truth and transformation in all aspects of life.
+My goal for this blog is to invite you to take steps with me toward truth and transformation.
 I am always evaluating myself and my endeavors, looking for ways to grow.
 I want to share insights from my journey and encourage you in yours.

 You are who you are by what you have done and what you do now shapes who you become.